 REGION VIII EFFORTS

-CCMCN is a Health Center Controlled Network (HCCN) comprised of 20 health centers with over 190 clinic sites (including school-based clinics, pharmacies, and mobile units).
+Carina Health Network includes the Health Center Controlled Network (HCCN) that serves 20 Colorado health centers with over 190 clinic sites (including school-based clinics, pharmacies, and mobile units).
 Areas of focus include managed and accountable care, health information technology, and clinical quality improvement programming.

 Great Plains Health Data Network (GPHDN)